3/17/2025

 Explicit

 The aim is to provide ample guidance and practice to help students acquire new literacy concepts.
-It is important to give immediate feedback to minimize the possibility of students learning and practicing concepts incorrectly.
+It is essential to give immediate feedback to minimize the possibility of students learning and practicing concepts incorrectly.

 Systematic and Cumulative